TIBHannover/application-setup-box-template/{{ cookiecutter.box_name }}/README.md

 * `vagrant up` - Creates a new VM and runs the Ansible playbook, if no VM exists.
 Turn on a shut down VM, if the VM was created before
 * `vagrant halt` - Shuts down the VM
 * `vagrant destroy` - Removes the VM
-* `vagrant provision` - Re-runs the Ansible playbook without restarting the VM
 * `vagrant reload --provision` - Restarts the VM and re-runs the Ansible playbook
+* `vagrant provision` - Re-runs the Ansible playbook without updating the ansible-scripts and without restarting the VM
 * `vagrant ssh` - SSH into the running VM

 ## Integration into a CI/CD process